 We partner with some of the biggest names in the business to help our companies grow through investments, projects, and acquisitions.

-Our Global Advisory Board is comprised of a cohort of leaders who are committed to transforming their organizations, demonstrating clean technologies in their home and regional markets, and collaborating as peers.
+Our Global Partners are leaders who are committed to transforming their organizations, demonstrating clean technologies in their home and regional markets, and collaborating as peers.
 We support them in several key ways, including insight into the newest technologies, connections into Silicon Valley and other markets, and fully-vetted partnership and investment opportunities.

 Coming out of the Hawaii Clean Energy Initiative, a model for states pursuing an aggressive transition to renewable energy, the U.S. Department of Energy set aside funding for innovation.
 This became the seed funding for Elemental Excelerator.